mela-org/mela-command/README.md

 Mela comes with a default implementation `DefaultDispatcher`, but it can be implemented individually.

-This is what a command might look like that converts each of its arguments to an int and prints it to the console in a new line:
+This is what a command might look like that converts each of its arguments to an int (or 0, if conversion fails), evaluates their sum and prints it to the console in a new line:
 ```java
 public class PrintCommand extends CommandCallableAdapter {
   public PrintCommand() {
     // labels, description, help, usage (the last three are nullable and not required here)
     super(Set.of("print"), null, null, null);